Millionxsam/DisFuse-Docs/docs/Interactions/slash.md

 You can use slash commands to allow your users to do things, e.g. /kick, /ban, etc.

-You can also add options within slash commands, like channel options, user options, text options, etc. This is to allow users to specify parameters for a command and the bot can use those parameters.
+You can also add **options** within slash commands, like channel options, user options, text options, etc. This allows users to specify parameters for a command and the bot can use those parameters.
 For example, `/ban <user> <reason>`.
-You can also add "subcommands" to a command.
-Like: "/balance show" and "/balance leaderboard" both fall under the "/balance" command.
+You can also add **subcommands** to a command.
+Like: `/balance show` and `/balance leaderboard` both fall under the `/balance` command.

 ## Slash commands in DisFuse

-Under the "interactions" tab, there is "slash".
+Under the "interactions" tab, there is the "Slash" category.
 All slash command related blocks are here.

 ![Slash commands category](media/image-1.png)

-To create slash commands, use the "set slash commands / context menus" block.
+To create Slash commands, use the "Create slash commands / context menus" block.

 If you want the commands to only be available in a certain server, put the ID of the server in the "test guild" field.